Cambridge, MA 02139

 At Craigie On Main, Maws' earthy side and his mad-scientist side combine to create a menu best described as "refined rusticity."
 This restaurant, opened in November 2008, is a newer, more spacious incarnation of Craigie Street Bistrot, his first labor-of-love located a couple miles down Mass Ave., which opened in 2002.
 Maws takes pride in the fact that the spirit of his tiny bistrot remains alive and well in his new space.

 The new location and international recognition (including a James Beard Award for Best Chef, Northeast) have not changed Maws' hands-on approach at Craigie On Main.
-Far from being an "executive chef," he works practically every night as a line cook.
-Additionally, he is one of the few chefs who is also his own wine director.
+Far from being an "executive chef," he works practically every night as a line cook although with the 2013 opening of second more casual restaurant in Somerville, Kirkland Tap & Trotter, he now has to split his time between the two.

 Since he was a teenager, Maws always worked in restaurants -17 in all - and has performed every restaurant job.
 His real culinary training, though, was earned through what might be called "The Long and Winding Road Cooking School" (apologies to Sir Paul McCartney).
 After earning a BA in Psychology from the University of Michigan (which, surprisingly, does occasionally come in handy in the restaurant business), Maws embarked on an eight-year journey that included stints under local chefs Kenneth Oringer at Restaurant Clio and Steve Johnson at The Blue Room; Bernard Constantin at Larivore in Lyon, France; Roland Passot at La Folie and Wolfgang Puck at Postrio in San Francisco; and Mark Miller at the Coyote Café in Santa Fe.
 He is particularly grateful to Chef Chris Schlesinger, for giving him his first big break: a chance to chop vegetables at the East Coast Grill.